statpascal/emul99/readme.md

   timestamp and handled when generating output.
 - An infinite recursion of "X" operations crashes the simulator with a stack overflow.
+- The emulation of the RS232 card provides only the functionality used by TI's DSR.

 ## Acknowledgements